crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

     user = await get_user(1)  # must await
 ```

-You can't use `requests` in async Python.
-You need `aiohttp`.
-You can't use `psycopg2`.
-You need `asyncpg`.
-The entire ecosystem splits in half: sync libraries and async libraries, doing the same thing differently.
+You can't use `requests` in async Python without blocking the event loop.
+You need `aiohttp`, `httpx` in async mode, or a thread wrapper.
+You can't use the blocking `psycopg2` API as async I/O; you need `asyncpg` or Psycopg's async API.
+The ecosystem splits: sync libraries and async libraries, doing the same thing differently.

 **JavaScript:**